 - WesLive is a community blog run by the administration.
 They post newsworthy clips and seem to mostly aggregate posts from other departments.

 - Wesleying is a 100% student-run and student-generated blog about all things Wesleyan—what goes on at Wes, what Wes students are doing, what Wes students care about.
 We’re not in any way affiliated with the university.
-We feature news, commentary, events, and random shit.
+We feature news, commentary, events, memes and all sorts of random shit. (woohoo!)

-These are resources that the university pays a lot for—use them.
-You can also search through the Catalog to find books at the Wesleyan Library.
+If OneSearch lets you down, you could always do a more streamlined search through the Wesleyan Online Database subscriptions.
+We(s) pay(s) a lot for these, so use them.
+Olin is one of our most prized possessions, so definitely make the most of it.
+You can use the Catalog to search for books.
 If the book you want isn’t there, you should search the CTW consortium, a ConnColl-Trinity-Wes collaboration to loan books to one another when needed.
 If that still doesn’t yield your book, try WorldCat.
-I strongly recommend the library tour during orientation.
 Though, if you find yourself over your head in a research project, you can always ask for a personal research session with one of the librarians.
-I also highly recommend checking out these video tutorials created for the new library WesTech, and these FAQs.

-To see and manage the items you’ve checked out from Olin, SciLi, or through a partner library through InterLibrary Loan (ILL), you can access your personal library account here.
+To see and manage the items you’ve checked out from Olin, SciLi, or through a partner library through InterLibrary Loan (ILL) or the CTW Consortium (with Trinity and Conn College), you can access your personal library account here.
 You can renew your books there, so long as no one else has requested the book (you can theoretically do this until you graduate).

 If you are looking for something (typically a newly published monograph or other scholarly work) that exists nowhere in the catalog or through ILL, you can suggest a purchase.
 This is very cool and under-utilized in my opinion.
 If the library folks agree to purchase your suggestion, they’ll send you an email notification that will include when the book should arrive.
 They’ll also hold the book for you after it arrives!!!

-The Wesleyan library can help you even when you’re not physically at school, or when your paper is due in 4 hours and Olin is closed.
-Many books are available electronically, through various platforms, and some can be downloaded and read on e-readers.
-It’s also possible to download a certain number of pages in pdf form, which is great if you’re like me and have inherited the desire to have offline access to everything you’ve ever read.
+The Wesleyan Library can help you even when you’re not physically on campus, or when it’s 4am and Olin is shut—many books are available electronically, and can be easily downloaded.
+It’s also possible to download a certain number of pages in pdf form.
+If you’re like me and leave everything to the last minute, this is going to be your saviour!

+That’s all for today, folks!
 For more Wesleyan related internet sources, go to the sidebar on any Wesleying page and see Links.
 Click the categories to drop down the individual links.
 Add suggestions and/or questions in the comments.
-Happy internetting.
+Happy internetting! (don’t spiral too far)